fairhopeweb/docs-4/technical/component-libraries/4-bb-budibase-client-api.md

 ##### Arguments

-`eventName`: the name of an event defined by the component.
-This must be an event that has been defined in the `component.json`
+`eventName`: The name of an event defined by the component.
+This must be an event that has been defined in the `component.json`.

-`data`: (optional). custom data to be passed to the event handler
+`data` (optional): Custom data to be passed to the event handler.

 ### setStateFromBinding - function

-Used to set a property in the app state, based on a prop binding. e.g.
+Used to set a property in the app state, based on a prop binding, for example:

 ```javascript
 // the onChange handler of an input - sets state, based on the "text" prop